Freakers/ClosingImbalance/README.md

 </li>

 <p>
+<H1>Symbols by Markets</H1>
+The project also contains a folder called "\data" and this folder contains a list of symbols for each exchange These symbol lists for various markets that can be used by the API or used as training symbol list fopr practice in TMS.

-The project also conatins a \data folder containing Exchange Symbol Lists for various markets traded at DTTW.
-Please check to see which symbols are available on specific markets
+Please check to see which symbols are available on specific markets by going to https://www.daytradetheworld.com/wiki/

 </p>
   <li>Amsterdam.csv